A voyage round the world

 Explore our route

-As we sail around the world conducting scientific research to help fight plastic pollution, you can follow our journey through this interactive map.
+Explore where we conducted scientific research to help fight plastic pollution during eXXpedition Round the World through this interactive map.

 Zoom out to see our entire itinerary.

 Zoom in to see ocean depth and satellite imagery of our stops along the way.

 Turn on data layers for wind, currents, ocean plastic accumulation and eXXpedition science samples using the icons on the left.

 Click the ✥ to enter fullscreen for a more immersive view.